padmalcom/VisualFaces/README.md

            e.g. <j:bubblechart width="600" height="600" />
 	4. Specify the input via the input tag.
 You can either use Strings or URLs to files containing a txt file.
            If you do not use the enter tag, the library picks a dummy input from META-INF\resources\dummydata.

+## Planned improvements

+	* Some components are difficult to align on an HTML page.
+This is because of some troubles I had during positioning the SVG structures.
+	* The Choropleth is only enabled to show maps of Germany.
+If there is anyone having topojson files for any other country I'd be happe to get them.

 ## Screenshots